stephenkr/account-app/README.md

 # The account app

-This is a NxJS monorepo that contains an Angular frontend(known as the client) and a NestJS backend (known as the API).
+This is a monorepo powered by NxJS that contains an Angular frontend(known as the client) and a NestJS backend (known as the API).

 ## Installation